mesh-market/mesh-market.github.io/whitepaper.md

 -   get cheaper, better internet service &#x2013;
     or start a do-it-yourself ISP to offer it
 -   reduce the cost of your electricity bills while supporting renewable energy &#x2013;
-    or start a profitable energy business from your own home that enables people to do so
+    or start a profitable energy business from your own home enabling people to do so
--   find the highest quality, most relevant news for making economic decisions &#x2013;
+-   find the highest quality, most relevant news for your economic decisions &#x2013;
-    or get paid to distribute such information
+    or get paid to distribute such news
+-   find quality organic produce in your own neighborhood &#x2013; or start supplying it for profit
+-   find a cheap ride &#x2013; or set your own wages and drive for a living
+-   buy/sell/lease/rent real-estate without losing a huge cut to a middleman
+-   get access to affordable, humane insurance (even when there's none available in your area)
+-   buy a lottery ticket that isn't the equivalent of throwing your money away
--   do countless other things, many yet to be conceived (see our various use cases, which span the breadth of nearly every other P2P platform)
+-   do countless other things, many yet to be conceived (see our various use cases)

 # Background<a id="sec-2" name="sec-2"></a>